Tampa Bay Buccaneers quarterback Tom Brady no longer has a landlord. His old place of residence is off the market.

-Derek Jeter Lists Florida Mansion for Sale
+Derek Jeter Sells 22,000 Square-Foot Florida Mansion

 “Tom and Derek negotiated favorable terms in the lease agreement so the Jeters could list, market, show and sell the property for sale,” Smith & Associates real estate agent Stephen Gay said, via CBS Sports.